 From small, farm-sourced restaurant menus to guesthouse stays, community tours and Afro-Puerto Rican cultural workshops, Puerto Rico is strengthening its sustainable tourism scene.

-Beyond the major hotels and natural sights that have reopened since Hurricane Maria – is a significant shift in mindset wherein local experiences and cultural immersion are taking center stage, including a big push to preserve or create all that’s homegrown on la isla.
+Beyond the major hotels and natural sights that have reopened since COVID-19 and Hurricane Maria, there is a significant shift in mindset wherein local experiences and cultural immersion are taking center stage, including a big push to preserve or create all that’s homegrown on la isla.

 1. Food hop in Old San Juan

-The morning kicks off at Cafe Don Ruiz – tucked inside the Cuartel de Ballaja, a former military barracks turned cultural center and shopping courtyard, across El Morro Fortress.
-Try the mallorca – a sweet and savory pastry stuffed with toasted ham and cheese, sprinkled with powdered sugar – and wash it down with a cup of single origin coffee harvested from the 19th-century Ruiz plantation 3,000 feet above sea level in the mountains of Yauco.
+The morning kicks off at Don Ruiz Coffee Shop – tucked inside the Cuartel de Ballaja, a former military barracks turned cultural center and shopping courtyard, across El Morro Fortress.
+Try the mallorca – a sweet and savory pastry stuffed with toasted ham and cheese, sprinkled with powdered sugar – and wash it down with a cup of single origin coffee harvested from the 19th-century Ruiz plantation 3000ft above sea level in the mountains of Yauco.
 While Hurricane Maria destroyed 70 percent of the plantation's crops, it has been replanting coffee trees.

 2. Immerse in Afro-Puerto Rican culture in Loíza